thrivinginacademia/grantwriting/README.md

   * Explicitly send your readers to look at the display.
 E.g. “As can be seen from Fig. 3, …”
   * In the text, focus on the conclusions or the "big picture" that you want them to conclude from the display.
 Then, give the details of the display in the display's title or caption.
   * If your display is preliminary data, state why these data are important for specific **aim**.

-* Components of figure legends
+Figure legends are just as important as the figure itself.
+Be sure your figure and legend includes:
 * Brief title for figure
 * Description of main point/result of figure
 * Methods required to interpret figure including sample sizes
 * Key for any symbols/abbreviations

 #### Exercise